 My Last Game At Maple Leaf Gardens.

 I had attended Maple Leaf Gardens literally hundreds of times over the previous four decades.
-I had seen everything from the Maple Leafs, Marlies and Toros hockey games to tennis matches.
-I went to circuses, rock concerts and even religious assemblies.
-I saw everything from the Harlem Globetrotters to the Ice Capades and even a New Year's Eve Rush concert at the Vatican of the hockey world.
-Sadly, the Gardens would now close its doors for good after the final game against the Chicago Blackhawks.
+I had seen everything from the Maple Leafs, the Marlies and Toronto Toros home games to Bjorn Borg tennis matches.
+I went to a few Barnum & Bailey three ring circuses, dozens of rock concerts and a couple religious assemblies.
+I have seen the Harlem Globetrotters along with the Ice Capades and Ice Follies.
+My first date was a New Year's Eve Rush concert inside the Vatican of the hockey world.
+Now sadly the Gardens would be closing the doors for good after one final game against the Chicago Blackhawks.

-I had shared season tickets for the prior fifteen seasons and then coincidentally we lost those tickets just the year before.
-I now had to find another way to be at the historic final game, it was sure to be the hottest ticket in town that year.
-Along with the planned festivities, it would attract the attention of millions of people who had visited the building during it's almost seventy years of existence.
-There would be just over sixteen thousand fans who would witness that final game live and in person and there was never a shadow of doubt in my mind that I would be one of them.
+After fifteen years I was no longer sharing season tickets so I now had to find another way to be at the historic final game.
+It was sure to be the hottest ticket in town that year with all the planned festivities leading up to the big game.
+It would also be attracting the attention of millions of people who had visited the building during it's almost seventy years of existence.
+Just over sixteen thousand fans would witness that final game live and in person and there was never a shadow of doubt in my mind that I would be one of them.

-My mission would be a simple one, or so I thought.
-I needed to find a person willing to part with their tickets early after making them an offer they could not refuse.
-It was early September when my quest began and I had put the word out that I was looking to buy four tickets.
+My mission would be to find a person willing to part with their tickets very early.
+I would be making them an offer that they could not refuse and it was early September when I put the word out that I was looking to buy four tickets.

 Within a couple weeks I got a call.